jgruen/ESPHome-custom-addressable-lambdas/README.md

 ## Adaptations

-This code was adapated from:
+This code was adapted from:
 - https://community.home-assistant.io/t/share-your-esphome-light-effects/250294/14

 ## Other Projects